 Sybill: In ancient times a Sibyl was a prophetess who, in a state of ecstasy and under influence of Apollo, prophesied without being consulted (EM).
 The American editor changed her name to Sibyll.
-J.K.
-Rowling wrote:
+J K Rowling wrote:

 "I preferred my version, because while it keeps the reference to the august clairvoyants of old, it is really no more than a variant the unfashionable female name 'Sybil'.
 Professor Trelawney, I felt, did not really qualify as a 'Sibyl'."
-(Pm).
+(WW).

 The fact that Professor Trelawney is descended from a seer named Cassandra is not insignificant.
-In Greek mythology (from which Rowling draws frequently and heavily), Cassandra was given the gift of prophecy, but then cursed so that no one would believe her predictions (source: Encyclopaedia Britannica). -BB
+In Greek mythology (from which Rowling draws frequently and heavily), Cassandra was given the gift of prophecy, but then cursed so that no one would believe her predictions (source: Encyclopaedia Britannica). -- BB

 From the Web